pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

     - Display the users in a grid or table layout

-  - implement a UI with:
+  - implement and test UI with:
     - Employee directory.
     - layout for modal window
     - add a hover state to the employee items

+  - again, make sure there are no bugs

 ## PHASE 3: Advanced Features